Tony Gale: Blackburn Rovers

 After his release from West Ham in 1994, Gale trained with Barnet before receiving a call from Blackburn Rovers manager Kenny Dalglish.
 Joining on 11 August, he made his debut three days later in the 1994 Charity Shield, suffering a 2–0 defeat to Manchester United after goals from Eric Cantona and Paul Ince.
 Spending a single season at Ewood Park, Gale made 15 appearances in the club's 1994–95 Premier League winning campaign and clinched the only major honour of his playing career aged 35.
 Despite being asked by newly appointed manager Ray Harford to remain with the club for a second season, Gale opted against a coaching role while playing for the reserves.
 He later admitted it was a decision he regretted, after his only season playing outside of the London area.

 Crystal Palace

 After Blackburn's title triumph, Gale signed for relegated Crystal Palace.
 However, his time at Selhurst Park was plagued with injuries and he managed just two league appearances for the club halfway through that season, and retired from professional football at the end of it.

 Maidenhead United

-Gale then joined Maidenhead United in 1996, continuing his playing career at non-league level for two more seasons before finally retiring from playing in his 39th year.
+Gale joined Maidenhead United – managed by his former West Ham teammate, Alan Devonshire – in 1996, continuing his playing career at non-league level for two more seasons before finally retiring from playing aged 39.